Last Updated on

 Shredded vegetables add flavor and fiber to this healthy Parsnip Carrot Cake Granola!
+Pair with yogurt or almond milk for a delicious breakfast.

 HAPPY FRIDAY VEG WORLD!!
 I jumped out of bed this morning and just couldn’t wait to get this Parsnip Carrot Cake Granola up on the blog for you.
 Wait, wait, hold up.
 There’s a lot going on in that name.